Skip to main content

 5

-• In a second small bowl, combine tomato paste, remaining Tex-Mex paste and Southwest Spice, and ½ cup water (¾ cup for 4 servings). • Pour sauce over enchiladas to thoroughly coat.
-Sprinkle with Mexican cheese. • Bake on top rack until sauce is bubbly and cheese has melted, 3-5 minutes.
+• In a second small bowl, combine tomato paste, remaining Tex-Mex paste, remaining Southwest Spice, and ½ cup water (¾ cup for 4 servings). • Pour sauce over enchiladas to thoroughly coat.
+Sprinkle with Mexican cheese. • Bake on top rack until sauce is bubbly and cheese melts, 3-5 minutes

 Serve